 This model offers a flexible, less intimidating path to property ownership.
 It’s growing in popularity for good reason—it’s practical, forward-thinking, and offers a solution to people who are serious about owning but need a little breathing room to get there.

-So, whether you’re new to the Dubai market or just weighing your options, this guide will walk you through all about rent-to-own properties in Dubai—how they work, what to watch out for, and how to find the best deals.
+So, whether you’re new to the Dubai market or just weighing your options, this guide from Homeland will walk you through everything about rent-to-own properties in Dubai—how they work, what to watch out for, and how to find the best deals.

 In simple terms, a rent-to-own agreement allows you to rent a property with the option to buy it later.
 It’s a hybrid model—part rental, part purchase.